fly-apps/not-midjourney-bot/README.md

 ________

-This template repository accompanies the [**Midjourney at home**](https://fly.io/blog/midjourney-at-home/) blog post.
+This template repository accompanies the [**Deploy Your Own (Not) Midjourney Bot on Fly GPUs**](https://fly.io/blog/not-midjourney-bot/) blog post.
 This README will guide you through setting up the bot and server on Fly.io.

 ## Deploy the [Fooocus](https://github.com/lllyasviel/Fooocus) API Server App
 > [!IMPORTANT]